 The best way to ensure enough nutrients in the body is to eat a balanced diet, which contains plenty of fruits and vegetables.
 Supplements should be used only in case of deficiency, that too under the supervision of doctors.

-Also Read: 4 Health Benefits Vitamin E Intake
+Also Read: 4 Health Benefits of Vitamin E Intake

-The above article discusses the information about vitamin K and its health importance in your body.
-These data are reliable source based.
+The above article discusses the information about vitamin K and its health Benefits in your body.
+These data are reliable and source based.
 Approach the doctor for more information and any problems related to vitamin deficiency or toxicity.

 Sources: NCBI Books